plone/documentation/docs/contributing/core/index.md

 Its versions align with Plone's `major.minor` versions.

 Use a separate directory for each version of Plone to which you want to contribute.
-This will avoid switching between git branches, which can cause dependency conflicts between versions of Plone.
+This will avoid switching between Git branches, which can cause dependency conflicts between versions of Plone.

 To set up a Plone 6 development environment, clone https://github.com/plone/buildout.coredev.